svtk/kotlin-swift-interopedia/docs/coroutines/Suspend functions.md

 }
 ```

-Please follow the setup instructions on the SKIE landing page.
+Please follow [the setup instructions](https://skie.touchlab.co/Installation) in the SKIE documentation for the Gradle setup instructions.

 ---
 [Table of contents](/README.md)